kkolodziejczak/PBAI/Documentation/ST/README.md

 2.1.
 System musi niezawodnie generować znaczniki czasu.
 2.2.
 System powinien rejestrować wszystkie akcje użytkowników w postaci logów systemowych i przypisywać im znaczniki czasu.

+FCS_CKM Zarządzanie klucza kryptograficznego

+	FCS_CKM.1 Cryptographic key generation, requires cryptographic keys to be generated in accordance with a specified algorithm and key sizes which can be based on an assigned standard.

+	FCS_CKM.2 Cryptographic key distribution, requires cryptographic keys to be distributed in accordance with a specified distribution method which can be based on an assigned standard.

+	FCS_CKM.3 Cryptographic key access, requires access to cryptographic keys to be performed in accordance with a specified access method which can be based on an assigned standard.

+	FCS_CKM.4 Cryptographic key destruction, requires cryptographic keys to be destroyed in accordance with a specified destruction method which can be based on an assigned standard.

+FCS_COP Operacja szyfrowania

+	FCS_COP.1 The TSF shall perform [assignment: list of cryptographic operations] in accordance with a specified cryptographic algorithm [assignment: cryptographic algorithm] and cryptographic key sizes [assignment: cryptographic key sizes] that meet the following: [assignment: list of standards].

+FIA_AFL: Identification and authentication
+	 Authentication failures (FIA_AFL)

+FIA_SOS: Specification of secrets

+	FIA_SOS.1 Verification of secrets
+		FIA_SOS.1.1 The TSF shall provide a mechanism to verify that secrets meet requirement.
+	FIA_SOS.2 TSF Generation of secrets:
+	The TSF shall be able to enforce the use of TSF generated secrets for functions.

 ## Uzasadnienie celów zabezpieczenia
 W niniejszym rozdziale zawarto uzasadnienie, dlaczego zidentyfikowane cele zabezpieczeń są odpowiednie do przeciwdziałania zidentyfikowanym zagrożeniom i spełniają określone polityki bezpieczeństwa.